 Credit: 0.5-4

-This course critically examines several genres of literature on the social roles of men and women at both the social-psychological and structural levels of society.
-We discuss, in particular, how gender relates to concepts such as socialization, attitudes, interpersonal behavior, work roles and stratification by race, sexuality and class; and social problems that arise as a result of gender inequality.
-No prerequisite.
-Junior standing.
-Offered every two to three years.
+This upper-level seminar critically examines several genres of literature on the social roles of men and women at both the social-psychological and structural levels of society.
+We will discuss, in particular, concepts such as socialization, attitudes, interpersonal behavior, work roles, stratification by race and class as related to gender, and social problems that arise due to gender inequality.
+Enrollment is limited to fourteen.
+This course also satisfies a requirement of the concentrations in African and African-Ameican studies, law and society, and women?s and gender studies, and may be counted toward the major in American studies.

 Credit: 0.5-4

-The primary objective of this course is to pursue a comprehensive examination of contemporary issues that determine social stratification in the United States and, thereby, impact public policy and societal values.
-Some topics that may be addressed are race relations in the United States, gender, work, family, sexuality, poverty and religion.
-Topics may vary from semester to semester, but they are of importance to any discussion of the institutional forces that govern our society.
-No prerequisite.
-Junior standing.
-Offered every two to three years.
+The primary objective of this upper-level seminar is to pursue a comprehensive examination of contemporary issues which determine social stratification in the United States and, thereby, impact public policy and societal values.
+Some of the topics which may be addressed during the course of the semester are race relations in the U.S., gender, work, family, sexuality, poverty, and religion.
+The topics covered from one semester to the next may change radically or not at all, though they will be of importance to any discussion of the institutional forces which govern our society.
+Please note that this class will be strictly limited to no more than fourteen students.
+Prerequisite: foundation course in sociology, one mid-level course in sociology, or permission of the instructor.

 Credit: 0.5-4